seblammers/sebastianlammers.com/src/routes/posts/data-in-js-00/+page.md

 6. Now you should see a new menu item "Develop" in the top menu bar.
 Click on it.
 7. From the Develop menu, select "Show Web Inspector" or press the shortcut key combination `Option + Command + I`.

+In the top row select the `Console` tab and then copy & paste the following code and press `Enter`.
 </Accordion>

 ```js